 Model Answer 2:

-I used to ride a bicycle almost 2 hours per day in the evening when I was in my college but for a long I do not do it.
-I had a racing cycle that I got from my elder brother as a birthday gift and after that I decided to do cycling as part of my exercise.
+I used to ride a bicycle almost 2 hours per day in the evening when I was in my college but for a long, I have not done it.
+I had a racing cycle that I got from my elder brother as a birthday gift and after that, I decided to do cycling as part of my exercise.
 It was 2012 and after 2013, I got busy with my study/ work and could not continue this form of exercise.

 Similar Cue Card Topics